Visualize Brooks's Law: When More People Makes a Late Software Project Later

 adding human resources to a late software project makes it later.
 That idea has since found support in empirical research.

+What is Brooks’s Law?
 The key idea connected with Brooks’s Law is that beyond a certain point, each additional person that gets added to a project brings a fixed number of additional hours available, typically 40 hours a week.
 The number of available hours grow linearly with each additional person.
 However, the number of possible communication paths expand much more rapidly and at some point, each additional person becomes a net loss.
 The gains in hours available is consumed by the additional coordination and communication overhead…and then some.

 Over the years, I’ve seen way too many software endeavors fall into this trap.
 Software development is made up of complex, interdependent tasks with a high degree of uncertainty.
 We can improve the way we develop products, we can build loosely coupled architectures with autonomous teams, and yet all software projects have a point where the work cannot be broken up into smaller pieces without taking on even higher costs.